amir-azzam/python_projects/README.md

-Those project I do/did using environment from Online tests to run the tests you must have there environment
+Those project I do/did using environment from Online tests to run the tests you must have their environment